The Complete Paris Guide 2026: Secrets, Recommendations, Itineraries and Tips

 “Must-see attractions”

-But before we dive into the list, let me let you in on a secret: the real magic of Paris isn't always found in the most famous spots.
+If this is your first time in Paris, there are a few places that are simply a must.
+To make it easier for you, I've compiled them here with a quick ticket booking option (pre-booking is highly recommended!): But before we dive into the list, let me let you in on a secret: the real magic of Paris isn't always found in the most famous places.
 If you want to discover the hidden gems that only the locals (and I) know about, head over toMy complete list of monuments.

-🗿 Monuments
+Monuments

 Eiffel Tower